 At this stage, the digestive system extracts the vitamins and minerals from the digested food and takes them into the bloodstream.

-Nutrients from any vitamin and mineral supplements are absorbed in the small intestine .
+According to a study by National Institute of Health, nutrients from any vitamin and mineral supplements are absorbed in the small intestine.
 Water-soluble vitamins synthesized by microbes in the large colon intestine are absorbed .

 The following water-soluble vitamins from food are absorbed mainly in the small intestine: